-In 2017, Gateshead had the second highest prevalence of diagnosed HIV-infected patients in the North East (1.52 cases per 1,000 population) [Chart - HIV diagnosed prevalence].
+In 2018, Gateshead had the third highest prevalence of diagnosed HIV-infected patients in the North East (1.51 cases per 1,000 population) [Chart - HIV diagnosed prevalence].
 The recommended threshold to implement routine HIV screening for all general medical admissions as well as new registrants in primary care is two cases per 1,000 population among 15-59 year-olds.
-The rate in England overall is 2.32.
-There were 9 new HIV diagnoses in Gateshead in 2017.
+The rate in England overall is 2.37.
+There were 13 new HIV diagnoses in Gateshead in 2018.
 [Chart - New HIV diagnosis rate].

 Among genitourinary medicine (GUM) clinic patients from Gateshead who were eligible to be tested for HIV, 63.5% were tested in 2018.
 This is similar to the England average of 64.5% and continues a downward trend in Gateshead over the last decade [Chart - HIV testing coverage].

 In 2018, there were 1,230 new STIs diagnosed, a rate of 608 per 100,000 residents.
 This is similar to the rate in the North East of 639, but lower than the England rate of 784 [Chart - New STI diagnosis].

 STIs disproportionately affect young people.
 When those aged under 25 who are diagnosed with Chlamydia are removed from the overall diagnosis indicator mentioned above, there are just 825 STIs diagnosed [Chart - New STI diagnoses excluding chlamydia aged <25], meaning that more than a third (405) of new STIs being diagnosed are cases of chlamydia in people aged under 25.